-A. Project Coordination

-- Kickoff Meeting The project will be initiated by holding a meeting among key members of the Water and Light Department staff with project leaders from Consultant.
+- A. Project Coordination - Kickoff Meeting The project will be initiated by holding a meeting among key members of the Water and Light Department staff with project leaders from Consultant.
 The following will be discussed at the kick off meeting: - Review project goals and scope - Communication process (City staff, Consultant, University, stakeholders, citizen appointed committees, regulatory agencies, and advisory boards) - Key milestones and project schedule - Points of contact for City and Consultant staff

-- 2. Project Review Meetings Additional review meetings will be conducted to receive City comments on the five (5) Draft Technical Memorandums and other deliverables prepared by the Consultant.
-It is anticipated that three (3) project review meetings will be conducted, independent of meetings for Public Outreach.
-Project review meetings shall be supplemented with conference calls as necessary to ensure City input is adequately addressed. - 3.
-Deliverables Monthly updates will be provided and attached to each invoice to provide documentation on progress of the scope, schedule, and budget with comparison to the planned execution of the work.

-B. Existing and Alternative Supply Evaluation

-- 1. Existing Supply Capacity Consultant will review and update the McBaine Wellfield Evaluation which was completed by Black & Veatch in 2013.
+- 2. Project Review Meetings Additional review meetings will be conducted to receive City comments on the four (4) Draft Technical Memorandums and other deliverables prepared by the Consultant.
+It is anticipated that four (4) project review meetings will be conducted, one (1) to discuss public engagement, two (2) for review of technical memorandums, and one (1) for review of integrated modeling and alternatives evaluation.
+Additional public meetings are identified in Paragraph F. Project review meetings shall be supplemented with conference calls as necessary to ensure City input is adequately addressed. - 3.
+Deliverables Monthly updates will be provided and attached to each invoice to provide documentation on progress of the scope, schedule, and budget with comparison to the planned execution of the work. - B. Existing and Alternative Supply Evaluation - 1.
+Existing Supply Capacity Consultant will review and update the McBaine Wellfield Evaluation which was completed by Black & Veatch in 2013.
 This will include an update of the reliable yield of the existing supply system under a variety of alternative hydrologic, demand, and system operation scenarios. - 2.
 Supply Expansion Summarize alternatives for increasing raw water supply including expansion of the existing wellfield, alternative groundwater sources, and surface water supply.
 For this study, the ASR Well Nos.
 8 and 10, and Deep Well No. 7, will be evaluated.
 The evaluation will investigate feasibility as a nonpotable supply or as a potable supply with future treatment. - 3.
 Treatment Summary Provide summary of existing McBaine Water Treatment Plant including process, capacity, and water quality. - 4.
-Distribution System Review Review current distribution system information to develop a thorough understanding of the study area infrastructure, distribution system capacities, pressure zone configurations, large customer locations, and required hydraulic gradients. - 5.
-Deliverables The preceding tasks will be consolidated into a technical memorandum summarizing existing supply, alternative supply options, treatment, and distribution.
+Distribution System Review Review current distribution system information to develop a thorough understanding of the study area infrastructure, distribution system capacities, pressure zone configurations, large customer locations, and required hydraulic gradients. - Deliverables The preceding tasks will be consolidated into a technical memorandum summarizing existing supply, alternative supply options, treatment, and distribution.
 Planning level cost estimates will be provided based upon the Association for the Advancement of Cost Engineering (AACE International) Class 4 Level of estimating.

 Using available GIS mapping data develop study area map which identifies critical supply, treatment, distribution, and demand components coordinated with the City.

 This map will be beneficial to graphically identify information and will be used for public meetings and the final report.